The Most Gorgeous Glamping Spots in California

 Best for: Beach camping without the hard work

 Cost: From $170 per night

 Willow bed frames, puffy duvets, Western-print blankets and the rustling water of the El Capitan Creek—that’s what you get at this campground located just across the street from the ocean, about a half hour past Santa Barbara.
 Choose either a cedar cabin with French doors that open onto a deck overlooking the creek or a safari tent on a wooden platform.
 For a premium, opt for a steamy deep soaking tub or gas fireplace, and try not to be deafened by the frogs.

 7. THE AUTONOMOUS TENT AT TREEBONES RESORT (6 HOURS FROM L.A.
 BY CAR)

 Cost: $595 per night

-Though the north and south ends of Highway One are closed due to recent devastating storms, the exceptional Treebones Resort is still open, with its one-of-a-kind jewel called the Autonomous Tent proudly standing.
-You get an outdoor fire pit, 500 square feet of living space, a clawfoot shower and compostable toilet.
-Oh, and a private deck with your own view of one of Cali’s most stunning sunsets.
+The exceptional Treebones Resort has a yurt village, a restaurant and even a “human nest” that an artist built from twigs, but the one-of-a-kind Autonomous Tent is the crown jewel.
+You get an outdoor fire pit, 500 square feet of living space, a claw-foot shower and a compostable toilet.
+Oh, and a private deck with a view of one of Cali’s most stunning sunsets.

 Best for: The bespoke outdoor experience of your dreams

 Imagine the twee sensibility of Wes Anderson combined with the money-is-no-object tech know-how of Bill Gates and you’ll get the tents of Shelter Co.
-This glamping outfitter will send you one of its minimalist tents and accoutrements (like cowhide rugs and leather butterfly chairs) to set up wherever you want, for a minimum $2,000 order.
-We like this splurge if you’re going in with a group, or if you want to just bite the bullet, you can buy a tent ($250 and up).
+This glamping outfitter will send you one of its minimalist tents and accoutrements (like cowhide rugs and leather butterfly chairs) to set up wherever you want for a minimum order of $2,000.
+We like this splurge if you’re going in with a group, but if you want to bite the bullet, you can just buy a tent ($250 and up).